pinjoc-labs/smart-contract/README.md

 ## 📜 Description

 PINJOC is a decentralized fixed-rate lending protocol that revolutionizes DeFi lending by implementing a market-driven interest rate mechanism.
-Built on monad network, the protocol leverages CLOB (Central Limit Order Book) technology from GTX DEX to ensure efficient price discovery and optimal interest rate determination based on real-time supply and demand dynamics.
+Built on monad network, the protocol leverages CLOB (Central Limit Order Book) technology using our own Pinjoc CLOB to ensure efficient price discovery and optimal interest rate determination based on real-time supply and demand dynamics.

 ---